godycnyama/premcal-backend/README.md

 # Running unit tests

-Make sure you are in the project root.Run npm test.
+Make sure you are in the project root.Run npm test on the command line.